About the Montessori Method

 The goal of both Montessori and traditional schools are the same: to provide learning experiences for the child.
 The biggest differences lie in the kinds of learning experiences each school provides and the methods they use to accomplish this goal.

-What is the result of Montessori?
+What is the end result of a Hilltop Montessori education?
 A child that loves learning that will last a lifetime.
-Recent comments from educators from private secondary schools in the Birmingham area attest to the benefit of a Hilltop Montessori education:
+Recent comments from educators from private secondary schools in the Birmingham area attest to the specific benefit of a Hilltop Montessori education:

 “The students from Hilltop, without exception, are in the top 10% academically and always seem to have a strong background in science.” -9th grade Biology teacher